wkhere/stackless/Doc/c-api/intro.rst

 the caller is said to *borrow* the reference.
 Nothing needs to be done for a borrowed reference.

-Conversely, when a calling function passes it a reference to an  object, there are two possibilities: the function *steals* a  reference to the object, or it does not.  *Stealing a reference* means that when you pass a reference to a function, that function assumes that it now owns that reference, and you are not
+Conversely, when a calling function passes in a reference to an  object, there are two possibilities: the function *steals* a  reference to the object, or it does not.  *Stealing a reference* means that when you pass a reference to a function, that function assumes that it now owns that reference, and you are not